sumanththota/demo-dbt/README.md

-# dbt_demo
+# dbt_Airflow_RedShift_demo

-A project template for building, testing, scheduling, and running an ELT data pipeline as a SQL workflow using:
+A project for building, testing, scheduling, and running an ELT data pipeline as a SQL workflow using:

 - [dbt-core](https://github.com/dbt-labs/dbt-core)